 Signs of gratitude are everywhere – literally.
 Not only do you see passer-bys giving a big thumbs up to every fireman/women they see marching up and down the roads, but there are signs everywhere with expressions of thanks.
 Some are even spray-painted on dirt roads!

-Attached are a few photos highlighting some of the destruction (hopefully without any attribution to anybody’s lives) and highlighting neighbors helping neighbors.
+Below are a few photos highlighting some of the destruction (hopefully without any attribution to anybody’s lives) and highlighting neighbors helping neighbors.